Black Mountains, Brecon Beacons National Park

 Camping

-If you love the outdoors, then a spot of Black Mountains camping could be just what you are looking for.
-With a number of highly rated campsites in and around the Black Mountains, you are sure to find a location from which to explore the exquisite countryside that awaits.
+If you love the outdoors, then a spot of Black Mountains camping could be what you are looking for.
+With several highly rated campsites in and around the Black Mountains, you will indeed find a location to explore the exquisite countryside that awaits.
 Here are some of those camping spots:

 - Cwmdu Campsite